Using the Plant Finder

 Fire prone - it is recommended to create a minimum 3-foot 'defensible space' and not use fire-prone plants near utility boxes, utility meters, structures, fenced outbuildings or decks.
 Fire-prone plants will ignite quickly and burn readily.
-See some commonly used plants that are highly flammable.
+One such plant is juniper.

 Native - plants that grow naturally in the Colorado area and tend to be more adapted to local environmental conditions.

 Ornamental - plants that are best known for their decorative value.

-Reproductive components - all plants have reproductive components which come in a variety of forms and sizes, such as seed, tuber, rhizome, nut, acorn, samara, pod, drupe, cone, and fruit.
+Reproductive components - all plants have reproductive components that come in a variety of forms and sizes, such as seed, tuber, rhizome, nut, acorn, samara, pod, drupe, cone, and fruit.
 Reproductive components may provide an element of decoration, attract wildlife and require additional maintenance.

 Shade canopy - while most trees provide some shade, a shade canopy tree is typically one that has a wider crown with full leaves and branches, providing shade to the underlying area.
 It is differentiated from the smaller, ornamental trees which do not provide as much shade.

 Water requirements- given our arid environment, plants usually need supplemental water during the growing season.

 Wildlife - grazing wildlife appreciate any plants high in moisture content, especially new buds.
 They tend to graze more frequently when regular food supplies are low such as in late winter and early spring.
-The best deterrent for deer are fences and physical barriers.
+The best deterrents for deer are fences and physical barriers.
 Some spray-on repellents can deter deer as do plants with fuzzy or leathery leaves, thorns or if they produce a strong scent.

 Plant Select® is a nonprofit collaboration of Colorado State University, Denver Botanic Gardens and professional horticulturists.
 Its mission is to seek out and distribute the very best plants for landscapes and gardens from the inter-mountain region to the high plains and beyond.

 Garden In A Box is an offering from The Center for ReSource Conservation (CRC) with professionally designed gardens containing perennial, xeric plants.
 Castle Rock Water partners with CRC to provide these gardens, as well as several other conservation services, to our customers.